 Thanksgiving is a great time of year to contemplate what we are really grateful for.
-I know we should have a heart full of gratitude all the time, but I like the reminder we get every November to stop our busy lives and just be thankful.
+I know we should have a heart full of gratitude all the time, but I like the reminder we get every November to stop our busy lives and to just be thankful.
 Sometimes our kids don’t see it that way though.
-For kids Thanksgiving can be a boring day of trying to be patient while waiting for a huge dinner (of which they will just eat the mash potatoes) and all that is on the TV is football.
+For kids, Thanksgiving can be a boring day of trying to be patient while waiting for a huge dinner (and they only eat the mashed potatoes and gravy) and all that is on the TV is football.
 Oh wait!
 That was my childhood memories of Thanksgiving. hahaha.

 So that being said, this Thankful Turkey Headband would be the perfect kid’s craft to keep the little ones busy while they wait.
 It’s also a fun way to keep gratitude on the mind of the little ones.